Van Vleuten relaxed but regretful as rainbow jersey gets left unworn – VeloNews.com

 “It took me a while to “say goodbye” to my goals that I set.
 I was really looking forward to the spring races… It hurts a bit this week [the week planned for the Ardennes classics] that I can’t show the jersey now!”

 Like the rest of the peloton, van Vleuten is getting accustomed to riding indoors on Zwift, and after initial doubts, she’s a convert.
 “The indoor trainer was really my biggest enemy,” she wrote.
-However, with a top range smart trainer and a virtual peloton to ride with, she’s admits it’s “really fun.”
+However, with a top range smart trainer and a virtual peloton to ride with, she admits, “it’s really fun.”

 It may not be the same as having a rainbow jersey on your shoulders in the hills of the Ardennes, but for now, van Vleuten’s special rainbow-edition Tacx NEO trainer will have to do.